galaxyproject/admin-training/sessions/08-upgrading-release/upgrading.md

   ```ini
   error_page 502 /static/custom_502.html;
   ```
-* When it's time, stop the Galaxy servers
+* When it's time, stop the Galaxy server processes (not the database server!)

 ---
 # Housekeeping

-Not usually necessary but can't hurt, might help:
+Not usually necessary, but might help:

 ```console
 $ find . -name '*.pyc' -delete